haukex/merge-insertion.js/README.md

 > **mergeInsertionMaxComparisons**(`n`): `number`

-Returns the maximum number of comparisons that `mergeInsertionSort` will perform depending on the input length `n`.
+Returns the maximum number of comparisons that [mergeInsertionSort](#mergeinsertionsort) will perform depending on the input length.

 #### Parameters